Amlis-Sanches/HTML-Learning/HTML Notes/Class Notes/CS50 HTML and CSS/week 4/Lecture 4 - CS50's Web Programming with Python and JavaScript.md

 The other main vulnerability when it comes to SQL is known as a [Race Condition](https://searchstorage.techtarget.com/definition/race-condition#:~:text=A%20race%20condition%20is%20an,sequence%20to%20be%20done%20correctly.).

 A race condition is a situation that occurs when multiple queries to a database occur simultaneously.
 When these are not adequately handled, problems can arise in the precise times that databases are updated.
 For example, let’s say I have $150 in my bank account.
 A race condition could occur if I log into my bank account on both my phone and my laptop, and attempt to withdraw $100 on each device.
 If the bank’s software developers did not deal with race conditions correctly, then I may be able to withdraw $200 from an account with only $150 in it.
 One potential solution for this problem would be locking the database.
 We could not allow any other interaction with the database until one transaction has been completed.
-In the bank example, after clicking navigating to the “Make a Withdrawl” page on my computer, the bank might not allow me to navigate to that page on my phone.
+In the bank example, after clicking navigating to the “Make a Withdrawal” page on my computer, the bank might not allow me to navigate to that page on my phone.

 ## Django Models